Maiky de la Cruz

-Maiky Jordan de la Cruz Borja (born 13 August 2004) is an Ecuadorian footballer who currently plays as a left-back for Stade de Reims.
+Maiky Jordan de la Cruz Borja (born 13 August 2004) is an Ecuadorian footballer who currently plays as a left-back for French Championnat National 3 club Stade de Reims B.

 Club career

 Born in Cuenca, Ecuador, de la Cruz started his career with local side C.D.
 Cuenca at the age of eight, before joining L.D.U.
 Quito.
 While at Quito, he was named by English newspaper The Guardian as one of the best players born in 2004 worldwide.

 Having made one appearance for Quito, he was linked with a move to French side Stade de Reims in February 2022.
 He made the move official in August of the same year, signing a four-year contract.

 Personal life

 De La Cruz is the nephew of former footballer Ulises de la Cruz.